 While the company’s continental offices serve local markets, it sells its products worldwide.
-According to Huck, “We have installed products on pipelines running from Central Asia to coastal China, the East-West pipeline in Turkmenistan, and pipelines running from northern Siberia into China.”
+According to Huck, “We have installed products on pipelines running from Central Asia to coastal China, pipelines in South Africa and South America, and pipelines running from northern Siberia into China.”
 Besides these pipelines, MATCOR’s products are in use in diverse global locations like the Middle East, Australia, Thailand, Europe, India, Pakistan, and Nigeria.
 “MATCOR is recognized as a world leader in anode technology,” adds Huck, “however, the company’s services, such as construction, are limited to North America.
 While we do not have the coverage to provide construction services overseas, in some cases, we have sent technical people on a case-by-case basis to places like China, Nigeria, India, and Russia.”

 Serving such a large direct market and an even larger indirect market requires a cohesive company with a corporate culture that attracts and retains the best workers.
 At MATCOR, cultivating and maintaining such a corporate culture is part of the secret sauce that generates its ongoing success.

 “MATCOR has a reputation within the industry as an innovator with a high-quality service level and an entire suite of offerings,” says Johnston.
 “Many companies focus on one thing such as engineering, construction or materials, but MATCOR does all of that.
-With such a reputation, our employees, who are, first and foremost, well paid, are always busy.
-For example, a construction hand never has to worry about downtime as there’s always a backlog to keep them busy.”
+Our reputation as a world class company helps us to attract and retain top talent in the Cathodic Protection industry.”

 Adding to this reputation is a particular pride its workers have in the products it builds.
 Huck shares, “On the manufacturing side of our business, for example, there’s a lot of pride in the products and services we’re able to manufacture and deliver.”